chain4travel/camino-messenger-contracts/README.md

 address.
 Accounts can only be upgraded to this implementation address that the manager holds.

-### MessengerCashier.sol
+### ChequeManager.sol

-The `MessengerCashier` contract handles the processing of cheques.
+The `ChequeManager` contract handles the processing of cheques.
 It verifies the signatures, checks the validity of the cheques, and transfers the funds between accounts.
 It also calculates the developer fee and transfers it to the developer's wallet.